undeemed/pluely/README.md

 - **Real-Time AI Assistant:** 8 specialized modes for meetings, interviews, presentations, learning, and more
 - **Background Processing:** Captures system audio continuously with smart context detection
+- **Quick Actions & Smart Conversation Helpers:** Add, delete, or customize your own quick actions and smart conversation helpers like "What should I say?", "Follow-up questions", "Recap", or create your own as needed
 - **Multi-Scenario Support:** Meeting insights, interview help, translation, presentation coaching, and learning assistance
 - **Cross-Platform:** Works on macOS, Windows, and Linux with platform-specific audio routing
 - **Settings Control:** Toggle system audio capture in Settings → Audio section